darkreapyre/itsacat/README.md

 3. Performance Analysis of the Trained Model.
 4. Performance Analysis of the Inference Endpoint.

-### Step 1b. - Using the built-in Image Classifier
+### Step 1b. - Using the Built-in Image Classification Algorithm
 The `ItsaCat-SageMaker_Classifier.ipynb` has been created to demonstrate how easy it is to simple let SageMaker take care of the heavy lifting of Image Classification, by leveraging the build-in classification algorithm to perform the following:

 1. Using the Notebook instance to understand and Manage the Input Data.